 Some of the best ways to update a kitchen or a bathroom is by adding new stylish tiles.
 When you are renovating your kitchen or other areas in your home, it’s useful to consider what your budget is and what your style is before starting work.
 When tiling you will want to consider what colour scheme you want and what you want the end design to look like.

 Whether you are retiling or just updating your existing tile work, grouting plays an important part in giving your space a tidy and clean look.
-Over time, grouting can fade, mould can grow, and tiling might not look as pristine as it used to be.
+Over time, grouting can crack, fade, mould can grow, and tiling might not look as pristine as it used to be.
 While white is the most popular colour to use for grouting, there is actually a wide range of colours that homeowners could use to give their home a more modern look.

 Colourful grouting can help make rooms pop with an interesting eye-catching colour.
 Whether you are creating a stylish bathroom focal wall or a modern kitchen backsplash, here are some great ideas for how to use colourful grouting in your home this year.